achirkin/constraints-deriving/README.md

 Check out `example` folder for a motivating use case (enabled with flag `examples`).

 The plugin is controlled via GHC annotations; there are two types of annotations corresponding to two plugin passes.
+Both passes are core-to-core, which means the plugin runs after typechecker, which in turn means **the generated class instances are available only outside of the module**.
+A sort of inconvenience you may have experienced with template haskell 😉.

 ### DeriveAll